Published:

 Pros:

-• Higher Loan Limits: Jumbo loans let you borrow more than the conforming loan limit, making them suitable for purchasing luxury homes or properties in expensive regions.
+• Higher Loan Limits: Jumbo loans let you borrow more than the conforming loan limit, which can be useful when local conforming options do not cover the amount you need.

-• Flexible Terms: Many lenders offer jumbo loans with fixed or adjustable rates, and terms ranging from 15 to 30 years, giving borrowers options to suit their financial strategy.
+• Flexible Product Options: Many lenders offer jumbo loans with fixed or adjustable rates and a range of term lengths, giving borrowers more structuring choices.

 Cons: